eblume/TyperAssistant/README.md

 ## Installing

-TyperAssistant uses [poetry](https://python-poetry.org/) for a build system, so you can safely install it like you would any pyhon package.
+TyperAssistant uses [poetry](https://python-poetry.org/) for a build system, so you can safely install it like you would any python package.

 **At this time, there is no prebuilt binary distrobution on PyPI or on github**, so you will need to install it with a github ssh or https link, like so: